 Bishopton is well placed for access to the major arterial roads, A66, A19 and A1.
 (Map)

 Just 15 minutes (7.4 miles) away from Teesside International Airport.
 (Map and Directions).

 The service that went to Darlington was withdrawn due to budget cuts but a part-time service providing runs every Monday is currently in operation.
-A timetable can be found on the Parish Council notice board near the Cenotaph.
+A new bus service has been introduced called Tees Flex and it operates across the Tees Valley more details can be found here